ConsenSys/doc.pantheon/docs/Consensus-Protocols/IBFT.md

     ```bash
     curl -X POST --data '{"jsonrpc":"2.0","method":"ibft_discardValidatorVote","params":["0xFE3B557E8Fb62b89F4916B721be55cEb828dBd73"], "id":1}' <JSON-RPC-endpoint:port>
     ```
+### Removing a Validator

 The process for removing a validator is the same as adding a validator except you specify `false` as the second parameter of `ibft_proposeValidatorVote`.

 ### Epoch Transition